 Getting the Information to You

 This report is designed to deliver important and technical information in a way that is easy for anyone to access and understand.
-If you are in a hurry, you can take a quick look at our "Summary Page” and quickly get critical information for important decision making.
-However, we strongly recommend that you take the time to read the full Report, which may include digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.
+If you are in a hurry, you can take a quick look at our "Summary" page and quickly get critical information for important decision making.
+However, we strongly recommend that you take the time to read the "Full Report", which may include digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.

 The best way to get the layers of information that are presented in this report is to read your report online (the HTML version), which will allow you to expand your learning about your house.
 You may notice some words or series of words highlighted in blue and underlined – clicking on these will provide you with a link to additional information.
 The HTML version of this report may also contains streaming videos.
 Short video clips often contain important information and critical context and sounds that can be difficult to capture in words and still pictures.